Revival Dynamics from Equilibrium States: Scars from Chords in SYK: An approximate realization: chord states in SYK

 Up to here, the chord Hilbert space, the operators $\hat{n}$, $\hat{a}$, $\hat{a}^\dagger$, and the $\qq$-deformed algebra that they satisfy, have been introduced just as a very convenient computational tool.
 In particular, no clear connection with the physical Hilbert space of the DSSYK model has been provided.
 This aspect has been investigated extensively in \cite{Lin_2022}, which (among other things) showed that the chord Hilbert space is naturally realized when \textit{two} copies of the SYK are considered together.

 The technical reason behind this identification is easy to understand: since we are evaluating traces in the single-site DSSYK model, they can be equivalently evaluated as inner products in terms of the infinite-temperature thermofield double state $\ket{0}$, defined on the doubled Hilbert space.
 More generally, we have the following map between two-sided amplitudes and one-sided traces: \be \bra{0} \hat{M}_{L} \hat{O}^1_{L} \hat{O}^{2}_{R} \hat{N}_{L} \ket{0} \propto \tr( \hat{M} \hat{O}^1 \hat{N} \hat{O}^{2}) ~, \ee where $\ket{0}$ is the $\ket{\beta=0}$ state, the proportionality constant depends on the fermion parity of the operators, and we made use of the property $\hat{\psi}_i^L \ket{0} = - i \hat{\psi}_i^R \ket{0}$.
 A familiar version of this formula arises when we take $\hat{M}=\hat{N}= e^{-\beta \hat{H}}$, and Eq.~\eqref{eq:2copy_to_1copy_map} reduces to the familiar statement that expectation values in a TFD state reduce to one-sided (thermal) traces.
 Therefore, we see that the construction of the chord states takes the trace over one copy, as in the RHS of Eq.~\eqref{eq:2copy_to_1copy_map}, and maps it to the inner product of a corresponding two-sided chord state. $\hat{M}_{L}$ and $\hat{N}_L$ are used to do the state preparation, and $\hat{O}^1_{L} \hat{O}^{2}_{R}$ are operator insertions This process can be visually represented as in Fig.~\ref{fig:chord_diagrams}, where the chord diagram has been divided into two halves, with the bottom half below the red line representing the ket $\ket{n}$.
 The chord diagram is nonvanishing only if all the open chords leaving the bottom half are paired up with the ones in the top half.
 This means that states with different chord numbers are orthogonal.
 The intersections between the open chords from the ket state and the bra state are accounted for in the inner product.
 The same chord diagram can be sliced in different ways, which represents the freedom in writing $m_{2k}$ as a sum over inner-products of open chord states.
 Using that the infinite temperature TFD, $\ket{0}$, is the zero chord state, the connection with the moments given in Eq.~\eqref{eq:transfer_matrix_moments}, and that $\hat{T}$ is tridiagonal in the chord basis, it follows that $\hat{T}$ is identified with $\HH$, and the chord states span $\Hkryl$.
 This was already noticed in \cite{Lin_2022} and further studied in \cite{Rabinovici:2023yex, Ambrosini:2024sre}.
+From Eq.~\eqref{eq:2copy_to_1copy_map}, we note that $\ket{0}$ provides an embedding of the empty chord state into the two-sided physical Hilbert space.
+Assuming self-averaging for the moments, $\HH$ written in the Krylov basis coincides with the transfer matrix $\hat{T}$.
+Thus the Krylov basis introduced in \eqref{eq:n_0_krylov_explicit}, for each disorder realization, gives an approximate embedding of the chord Hilbert space on the two-sided physical Hilbert space.
+This was already noticed in \cite{Lin_2022} and further studied in \cite{Rabinovici:2023yex, Ambrosini:2024sre, Xu:2024gfm, Balasubramaniam_2026, Nandy_2025}.